JamBrains/jam-docs/docs/knowledge/basics/polka-vm/index.md

 ## JAM Services

 The main use-case for PVM is to provide execution semantics for JAM services.
-PolkaVM can also be used for things that are unrelated to JAM, but may not be optimized for those.
+PVM can also be used for things that are unrelated to JAM, but may not be optimized for those.
 A JAM service contains metadata that is relevant for JAM and an inner PVM bytecode program.
 This PVM program exposes specific entry points for the JAM chain to invoke, for example: *refine* and *accumulate*.

 ## Determinism